1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 Both the thermistor and the cartidge heater have to be plugged into the specific holes and should be fixed with at tiny grub screw (HEX 1.5).

 ![Heater block V5](../assets/images/head_block-screws-close_web.jpg)

+*It's (imho) advisable to exchange the stock aluminum heater block and replace it with a plated copper one.* If you do so, remember to do a PID tuning for the extruder then.

 !!! warning